amitsaha/amitsaha.github.io/content/aws-network-acl-docker.md

 `ip-172-34-59-184.51990` is the source hostname and `51990` is the ephermal port that has been chosen to talk to my service which is running on port `10001`.

+# Problem

-Once I saw the source port via `tcpdump`, I had found my problem.
-This port was not in the list of allowed outbound rules.
+Once I saw the source port via `tcpdump`, everything clicked.
+The source port hadn't even been in my radar when I was running my tests inside the container since i had fixed the same issue on the underlying VM instance just a day back.
-(Note that, the above port specifically is not the problem, another port was).
+NAT was as expected just masking the container IP address, the source port was still being preserved and wasn't one in the list of allowed ranges in the Network ACL.
+This port was not in the list of allowed outbound rules (Note that, the above port specifically is not the problem, another port was).

-Next up, the solution.

 # Solution

+The solution is to basically set the ephermal range so that it matches the one allowed in the network ACL.

 ### Set the ephermal port range on a Linux VM